ARK4120 – Hunters, Gatherers, early Farmers and Stone Age Technology

 This is how you apply for a valid absence from compulsory activities/compulsory attendance: Absence from compulsory Activity/attendance.

 The students must pass a qualifier based on the lab sessions.
 The qualifier must be approved before the students submit their final essay.

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

-Each student writes a 10 page essay (+/- 10%) on a related topic.
-At this level there will be higher expectations and requirements for linking technology and the cultural connections and ramifications than on BA-Level.
-Each page should have about 2300 keystrokes without Space.
+- At MA-level there will be higher expectations and requirements for linking technology and the cultural connections and ramifications than on BA-Level.

 Use of sources and citation